 You know, you're shredding it.

-Uh thank you both.
+Thank you both.

-All right, 800, 941 Sean Tollfrey telephone number.
+All right, 800-941, Sean, tollfrey telephone number.

 You want to be a part of the program.

-There's a movie that came out in light of what happened in New York and Virginia and now the big cause celeb of ninth month up to the birthing moment, you know, infanticide uh about the Gosnell case.
+There's a movie that came out in light of what happened in New York and Virginia and now the big cause celeb of ninth month up to the birthing moment, you know, infanticide about the Gosnell case.

 I can't believe Spartacus is in and thinks that it's very important.

-I'm in, I'm running, Spartacus running for president.
+Spartacus running for president.

-Anyway, 25 till the uh top of the hour, 800-941 Sean Tolfrey telephone number.
+Anyway, 25 till the top of the hour, 800-941, Sean, tollfrey telephone number.

 And what's even more amazing is the governor of the Commonwealth of Virginia, Northam, remember he made this stupid comment that we talked a lot about.

-Let me read the third trimester uh abortions.
+Let me read it.

-Um and it's done in cases where there may be severe deformities, there may be uh uh a fetus that's non viable.
+And it's done in cases where there may be severe deformities.

-So in this particular example, uh, if a mother is in labor, I can tell you exactly uh what would happen.
+So in this particular example, if a mother is in labor, I can tell you exactly what would happen.

-Um the infant would be delivered.
+The infant would be delivered.

-Uh the infant would be kept comfortable.
+The infant would be kept comfortable.

-Uh the infant would be resuscitated if if that's what the uh mother and the family desired.
+The infant would be resuscitated if that's what the mother and the family desired.

 And then a discussion would ensue between the physicians and the mother.